hanfak/chitter-command-line-groovy/README.md

 This is built using Groovy, using Gradle as the build system, and Spock as the testing framework.

+Although, I have a created software that satisfies the user stories, I still have some stuff undone to improve the design and test, cover edge cases etc. These can be seen here [list of things to do](to-do.md)
 Here are the [instructions](instructions.md) for running the program (WIP)

 ### User Story 1